wenadev/machine-learning/gold price/README.md

 <!-- GETTING STARTED -->
 ## Frame the Problem and Look at The Big Picture

-The machine learning models will be trained with the objective of predicting gold prices given its other stock prices.
+The machine learning models are trained with the objective of predicting gold prices given its other stock prices.
 In order to analyze the data, numpy, pandas, matplotlib, seaborn, and sklearn are used.

 - Date: MM/DD/YYYY
 - SPX: The Standard & Poor’s 500 index represents 500